mohamed1323/projects-reactjs/README.md

 # Getting Started with  ReactJs Portofolio Project

-This project is My Personal Portofolio using  with [Create React App](https://github.com/portofolioweb/create-react-app).
+This project is My Personal Portofolio using  with https://github.com/mohamed1323/projects-reactjs/blob/main/README.md

 # Getting Started Installation on vscode terminal